annahileta/annahileta/README.md

 - 👋 Hi, I’m @annahileta
-- 🌱 I’m currently learning a cource on Performance Optimization (.NET).
+- 🌱 I’m currently learning a cource on Algorithms and data structures.
 - 📫 How to reach me anna.hileta@sigma.software

 <!---